wagslane/qvault/README.md

 yarn release --publish never
 ```

+## Compatibility

+The appimage build depends on the linux distro supporting unprivileged CLONE_NEWUSER, without that, the electron
+sandbox won't work.
+Since security is our #1 priority, we will not be disabling the sandbox; however, if you wish to
+run Q-Vault on an unsupported distro, you can use the `--no-sandbox` flag.

 ## Helpful VSCode settings

 These are the repo-level settings some of us use in vscode.
 We also recommend using the eslint plugin by Dirk Baeumer.